AkshitTiwarii/VANADHARSHITA-FRA-ATLAS/README.md

 This is a production-ready Forest Rights Atlas with all core services working.
 The codebase is clean, documented, and ready for deployment.

 ---

-**🌟 All blockchain and backend services are now properly uploaded to GitHub and fully functional!**